launchfort/flock/README.md

 }
 ```

-The command line tool is built using Yeoman so there will be project settings
+The command line tool is will write project settings to a `.flockrc.json` file
-written to a `.yo-rc.json` file after running any command.
-Be sure to check this
-into source control.
+after running any command.
+Be sure to check this into source control.

 ## Install